Master of ScienceApplied Urban Science

 Graduate programs at CUSP offer a unique, interdisciplinary and cutting edge approach that links data science, statistics and analytics, and mathematics with complex urban systems, urban management, and policy.
 The curriculum addresses the necessary technical skills and critical problem solving frameworks in addition to providing research opportunities and real-world experiences through internships and practicums that enable students to be successful in a wide range of career trajectories.
 CUSP students understand how to work with data at all stages of the data lifecycle from acquisition to visualization.
 Furthermore, they gain knowledge about cities by using robust and live data in their class projects, applied research activities, and partnering with companies and NYC agencies addressing existing urban challenges.

 Students tailor their curriculum experience by building on core courses with different tracks, electives, applied projects intensives, and global immersion offerings.
+Curriculum and course sequencing is subject to change.

 The Urban Science Core provides students with a foundational understanding of the theories of urban form and function, and the application of data-driven approaches to urban challenges.
 The Urban Core gives students a foundation in the extensive social science literature and research on the study of cities.
 In addition, it provides an introduction to emerging approaches in developing a “science of cities” that pull in methods and logic from the natural and physical sciences.
 Courses include City Challenge Week, Computational Urban Policy & Planning, and the Urban Science Intensive sequence.